stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 The transactions are constructed as follows:

-- F, the _open transaction_, changes multisig accounts MI and MR to be 2-of-2 multisig accounts.
+- F, the _open transaction_, changes escrow accounts EI and ER to be 2-of-2 multisig accounts.
 F has source account E, and sequence number set to s.

   F has two signers in its `extraSigners` precondition that ensures that if F is